As Vaping Illnesses Rise, Doctors Warn Of Possible 'Irreversible Damage' To Lungs

 "Inflammation can cause scarring in the lungs," agrees Scott Schroeder, a pediatric pulmonologist at Tufts Medical Center, where two patients with vaping-related lung injuries have been treated.

-He says, depending on the severity, these illnesses may increase the risk of a developing a range of lung conditions down the road, including signs of COPD or asthma.
-But, he says it's too soon to say if the patients sickened in this outbreak will suffer long-term damage.
+He says that depending on the severity, these illnesses may increase the risk of developing a range of lung conditions down the road, including signs of asthma or chronic obstructive pulmonary disease.
+But he says it's too soon to say if the patients sickened in this outbreak will suffer long-term damage.

 Patients' outcomes will depend on how much and what they vape, combined with their other behaviors and risk factors, he says.

-Though it may sound scary to hear that an 18-year old patient has been told he has the lungs of a 70-year-old, this may not mean very much, Schroeder says.
+Though it may sound scary to hear that an 18-year-old patient has been told he has the lungs of a 70-year-old, this may not mean very much, Schroeder says.

-"I mean there's very healthy 70-year-olds out there," he says.
-"Do you have a lungs of 70-year-old smoker or the lungs of 70-year-old athlete?"
+"I mean, there's very healthy 70-year-olds out there," he says.
+"Do you have the lungs of a 70-year-old smoker or the lungs of a 70-year-old athlete?"

-Schroeder says both vaping patients treated at his hospital are doing very well, and that they'll continue to monitor their progress.
+Schroeder says that both vaping patients treated at his hospital are doing very well and that they'll continue to monitor their progress.